MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 [Scopes](/entra/identity-platform/scopes-oidc) tell Microsoft Entra ID the level of access that the application is requesting.
 For the Microsoft Graph scopes requested by this application, see *application.yml*.

 - By default, this application sets the scopes value to `https://graph.microsoft.com/User.Read`.
-- The `User.Read` scope is for accessing the information of the currently-signed-in user from the [/me endpoint](https://graph.microsoft.com/v1.0/me).
+- The `User.Read` scope is for accessing the information of the current signed-in user from the [/me endpoint](https://graph.microsoft.com/v1.0/me).
 - Valid requests to the [/me endpoint](https://graph.microsoft.com/v1.0/me) must contain the `User.Read` scope.

-Upon signing in, Microsoft Entra ID presents a consent dialogue to the user, based on the scopes requested by the application.
+When signing in, Microsoft Entra ID presents a consent dialogue to the user based on the scopes requested by the application.
 If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting access token.

-In this app, the `graphAuthorizedClient` - discussed in the previous section - surfaces the access token that proves which the scopes the user has consented to.
-The app uses this to create an instance of `GraphServiceClient` - also discussed previously - that handles Graph requests.
+In this app, the `graphAuthorizedClient` surfaces the access token that proves which the scopes the user consented to.
+The app uses this token to create an instance of `GraphServiceClient` that handles Graph requests.

 Using `GraphServiceClient.me().buildRequest().get()`, a request built and made to `https://graph.microsoft.com/v1.0/me`.
 The access token is placed in the Authorization header of the request.